saltstack/salt/doc/topics/troubleshooting/yaml_idiosyncrasies.rst

     All of the behavior changes slated for Salt v3007.0 can be previewed by setting the ``yaml_compatibility`` option to 3007.

+.. versionchanged:: 3006.0

+    YAML compatibility warnings can be disabled by setting the ``yaml_compatibility_warnings`` option to False.

 Spaces vs Tabs
 ==============